unform/unform/README.md

 - Beautiful syntax;
 - React Hooks 😍;
 - Performance focused;
-- Use of uncontrolled components;
+- Uses uncontrolled components;
 - Integration with pickers, dropdowns and other libraries;

 ## Why not Formik, Redux Form or another library?

-Formik/Redux Form has a really great syntax while it has a really poor support to uncontrolled components and deep nested data structures.
-With unform it's easy to create forms with complex relationships without losing performance.
+Formik/Redux Form has a really great syntax, yet mediocre support for uncontrolled components and deep-nested data structures.
+Unform easily let's you create forms with complex relationships and no performance loss.

 <!-- ADD GIF EXAMPLE -->